jgm/pandoc-website/lua-filters.md

 ## Other constructors

-[`ReaderOptions (opts)`]{#pandoc.readeroptions}
+### `ReaderOptions (opts)` {#pandoc.readeroptions}

-:   Creates a new [ReaderOptions] value.
+Creates a new [ReaderOptions] value.

 Parameters

-    `opts`:
+`opts`
-    :   Either a table with a subset of the properties of a [ReaderOptions] object, or another ReaderOptions object.
+:   Either a table with a subset of the properties of a
+    [ReaderOptions] object, or another ReaderOptions object.
     Uses the defaults specified in the manual for all properties that are not explicitly specified.
 Throws an error if a table contains properties which are not present in a ReaderOptions object. ([ReaderOptions]|table)

 Returns: new [ReaderOptions] object

 Usage:

     -- copy of the reader options that were defined on the command line. local cli_opts = pandoc.ReaderOptions(PANDOC_READER_OPTIONS)

     -- default reader options, but columns set to 66. local short_colums_opts = pandoc.ReaderOptions {columns = 66}

+### `WriterOptions (opts)` {#pandoc.writeroptions}

+Creates a new [WriterOptions][] value.

+Parameters

+`opts`
+:   Either a table with a subset of the properties of a
+    [WriterOptions] object, or another WriterOptions object.
+    Uses the defaults specified in the manual for all properties that are not explicitly specified.
+Throws an error if a table contains properties which are not present in a WriterOptions object. ([WriterOptions]|table)

+Returns: new [WriterOptions] object

+Usage:

+    -- copy of the writer options that were defined on the command line. local cli_opts = pandoc.WriterOptions(PANDOC_WRITER_OPTIONS)

+    -- default writer options, but DPI set to 300. local short_colums_opts = pandoc.WriterOptions {dpi = 300}

 ## Helper functions

-### pipe {#pandoc.pipe}

-`pipe (command, args, input)`
+### `pipe (command, args, input)` {#pandoc.pipe}

 Runs command with arguments, passing it some input, and returns the output.